sadrisco/amazonlinux2-lamp-wordpress/README.md

 # LAMP Wordpress Install - Amazon Linux 2
-This script configure a LAMP Server and installs an Wordpress app in a fresh running instance with  Amazon Linux 2 as OS.
+This script sets a LAMP Server and installs an Wordpress app in a fresh running instance with  Amazon Linux 2 as OS.

 ## How to use? :computer:
 1 - Install git in your server